 Superiors who activate the Golem effect believe that some employees do not have the required skill set, innate ability, or drive to succeed.

-The result is a switch in leadership style, where superiors set clear cut targets and deadlines for completion, assign more regular tasks, micromanage employees, and amplify operational concerns that have no strategic impact on results.
+The result is a switch in leadership style, where superiors set clear-cut targets and deadlines for completion, assign more regular tasks, micromanage employees, and amplify operational concerns that have no strategic impact on results.

-This has a domino effect on the employee or students who sense that trust in them is limited.
+This has a domino effect on the employees or students who sense that trust in them is limited.
 In the face of this reality, employees become demotivated and believe the worst of themselves, leading to a self-fulfilling prophecy effect, described as the Golem effect.

 Try For Free: Free Student Performance Report Form Template